 This is a comment Trent’s father left after he listened to the interview.

-Here are more cases of pitchers who have been serious injured by weighted baseball training.
+Here are more cases of pitchers who have been seriously injured by weighted baseball training.

 11 Year MLB Pitcher and Developer of the Velopro Harness credits weighted baseballs (WB) to ending his MLB career and links it to a countless number of injuries in his Big League Edge facilities: